elisemercury/Duplicate-Image-Finder/docs/faq.rst

    Chunking algorithm visualized

-The picture above visualizes how chunks are processed by the Chunking algorithm.
+The picture above visualizes how chunks are processed by the chunking algorithm.
 Each of the image columns represent a chunk.

 The ``chunksize`` parameter defines **how many of these chunks will be processed at once** (see :ref:`chunksize`).
 By default, ``chunksize`` is set to ``None`` which implies: ``1'000'000 / number of images in dataset``.
 This ratio is used to automatically size the ``chunksize`` according to the size of the dataset, with the goal of keeping memory consumption low.
 This is a good technique for datasets smaller than 1 million images.
-As soon as the number of images will reach more, then heavier memory consumption increase will become inevitable, as the number of potential image combinations (matches) becomes increasingly large.
-It is **not** recommended to adjust this parameter manually.
+As soon as the number of images will reach more, then heavier memory consumption increase will become inevitable, as the number of potential image combinations (matches) becomes increasingly large. **It is not recommended to adjust this parameter manually**.

 .. _What's new in v4?:

 What's new in v4?
 ----------------

-difPy version 4 is the next-generation version of difPy, which not only achieves **up to 10x the performance** compared to version 3.x, but also comes with a variety of **new features** that make its usage experience even better.
+difPy version 4 is the newest version of difPy, which not only achieves **up to 10x the performance** compared to version 3, but also comes with a variety of **new features** that make its usage experience even better.

 **Splitting of Processes**